I/O Device Driver

 spi_exchange(0xFF);

-On the high level, the code above proceeds with the following steps.
+}At a high level, the code above proceeds as follows.

-• Receive 512 bytes from the SD card as the block data together with a 2-byte checksum.
+- Receive 512 bytes of block data from the SD card, along with a 2-byte checksum.

-At this point, we have shown a concrete example of controlling an SD card device using SPI with a good amount of hardware details of SPI.
-Beyond this point, we focus on the memory-mapped I/O interface alone because the hardware pins and signals become complicated.
+We have shown a concrete example of controlling an SD card device using SPI, along with a good amount of hardware details about SPI.
+Next, we focus solely on the memory-mapped I/O interface because the PCIe hardware pins and signals are complex.

 While SPI provides a simple way of using an SD card, there are two constraints.

 To address such problems, we introduce Plug-and-Play and Direct Memory Access (DMA).
-Plug-and-Play allows the operating system to detect a new device connected with the CPU, and configure memory-mapped I/O regions for the new device.
-DMA allows the hardware to read and write the memory directly so that an SD card can write the block data into memory without the CPU having to run spi_exchange in a loop of 512 times.
+Plug-and-Play allows the OS to detect a new device connected to the CPU and dynamically configure memory-mapped I/O regions for it.
+Direct Memory Access allows the devices to read and write memory directly, so an SD card can write block data to memory without the CPU being involved (e.g., by running the loop in spi_exchange).

-Plug-and-Play and DMA are made possible by Peripheral Component Interconnect (PCI) or its successor PCIe.
-In egos-2000, the memory region starting at 0x30000000 controls PCIe which connects with multiple devices.
-The operating system controls device #i on PCIe by reading or writing the memory region [0x30000000+0x8000*i, 0x30000000+0x8000*(i+1)).
+Plug-and-Play and DMA are enabled by the Peripheral Component Interconnect (PCI) or its successor, PCIe.
+In egos-2000, the memory region starting at 0x30000000 controls PCIe, which connects to multiple devices.
+The OS controls device #i on PCIe by reading or writing the memory region [0x30000000+0x8000*i, 0x30000000+0x8000*(i+1)).
 For example, the addr=0x1 in the definition of QEMU_SD_CARD in the Makefile indicates that an SD card is inserted as device #1 on the PCIe bus.
-Therefore, the memory at 0x30008000 is used to control this SD card (i.e., SDHCI_PCI_ECAM in library/egos.h).
-The table below is from a wiki page for PCI, and it shows how to interpret the memory at 0x30008000.
+Therefore, the memory at 0x30008000 is used to control this SD card (see SDHCI_PCI_ECAM in library/egos.h).
+Here is a table from a PCI wiki page that shows how to interpret the memory region at 0x30008000.

 The first 4 bytes at 0x30008000 provide the Vendor ID and Device ID for device #1 on PCIe.
 Based on the two ID numbers, an operating system learns that device #1 is an SD card.
 This is essentially how Plug-and-Play works: the operating system periodically reads the 4 bytes at 0x30000000 (device #0), 0x30008000 (device #1), 0x30010000 (device #2), and so on.
-According to the two ID numbers, the operating system learns whether a device is plugged in or plugged out at a PCIe address.
-Later in this project, you will modify the QEMU_GRAPHIC in the Makefile, and plug in a VGA device as device #2 on the PCIe bus.
+Using the two ID numbers, the operating system determines whether a device is plugged in or unplugged at a PCIe address.
+Later in this project, you will use the QEMU_GRAPHIC macro in the Makefile to plug in a VGA device as device #2 on the PCIe bus.

 TIP

 As an exercise, read the first two lines of the sdhci_init function in dev_disk.c.
 They modify Command (0x4) and Base address #0 (0x10) according to the table above.
-Understand these two lines of code, especially the Memory Space and Bus Master bits, by reading the wiki page for PCI.
+Understand these two lines of code, especially the Memory Space and Bus Master bits, by reading the PCI wiki page.

 SD host controller interface

 The PCIe bus provides an advanced memory-mapped I/O interface for SD cards called the Secure Digital Host Controller Interface (SDHCI).
-An example of using SDHCI in egos-2000 is the sdhci_read function in dev_disk.c which reads a block with the command #17 just like sdspi_read, but sdhci_read uses the DMA feature in the SDHCI specification.
+An example of using SDHCI in egos-2000 is the sdhci_read function in dev_disk.c, which reads a block via SD card command #17, just like sdspi_read, but uses direct memory access.

 SDHCI specification

-The SD Association maintains the official SDHCI specification just like RISC-V International maintains the ratified ISA specifications of RISC-V. In this project, you will need Chapter 2.1 and 2.2 of the SD Host Controller Simplified Specification.
-Table 2-1 in Chapter 2.1.1 shows the SDHCI register map, and the screenshot below shows part of this table which is enough to understand the sdhci_read function.
+The SD Association maintains the official SDHCI specification, just as RISC-V International maintains the ratified RISC-V ISA specifications.
+In this project, you will need Chapters 2.1 and 2.2 of the SD Host Controller Simplified Specification.
+Table 2-1 in Chapter 2.1.1 shows the SDHCI register map, and the screenshot below shows part of this table, which is just enough to understand the sdhci_read function.

 Direct memory access

-The first few lines of sdhci_read prepare direct memory access.
+The first few lines of sdhci_read prepare a direct memory access.

 /* Prepare DMA (SDMA mode of SDHCI). */